SoftwareAG/c8y-docs/content/web/tutorials-bundle/add-a-custom-widget.md

 Next, you must install all dependencies.
 Switch to the new folder and run `npm install`.

 {{< c8y-admon-info >}}
 The `c8ycli new` command has a `-a` flag which defines which package to use for scaffolding.
-This way you can also define which version of the application you want to scaffold, for example:
+This way you can also define which version of the web app you want to scaffold, for example:

-- `c8ycli new my-cockpit cockpit -a @c8y/apps@1009.0.18` will scaffold an application with the version `10.9.0.18`
+- `c8ycli new my-cockpit cockpit -a @c8y/apps@1009.0.18` will scaffold a web app with the version `10.9.0.18`
-- `c8ycli new my-cockpit cockpit -a @c8y/apps@latest` will scaffold an application with the latest official release.
+- `c8ycli new my-cockpit cockpit -a @c8y/apps@latest` will scaffold a web app with the latest official release.
 Same as if used without the `-a` flag
-- `c8ycli new my-cockpit cockpit -a @c8y/apps@next` will scaffold an application with the latest beta release.
+- `c8ycli new my-cockpit cockpit -a @c8y/apps@next` will scaffold a web app with the latest beta release.
 {{< /c8y-admon-info >}}

 ### 2. Create the widget components